Answering everything you need to know on how to avoid Stamp Duty on a second home...

 - Haggle on the property price - if you’re able to get the property price under the 0% threshold (currently £500,000 on a main residence and £40,000 on a second home), then you will obviously have no Stamp Duty to pay.
 However, if you’re unable to get below the 0% threshold, you could still try haggle on your property price to get it into the threshold below you, helping you pay a lower sum than you originally thought

-- Transfer property deeds - if the deeds of a house have been transferred to you by someone else, mortgage free, as a gift or in a will, then you won’t have to pay Stamp Duty on the property
+- Transfer property deeds - if the deeds of a house have been transferred to you by someone else, house repayments free, as a gift or in a will, then you won’t have to pay Stamp Duty on the property

 - Pay for fixtures and fittings separately - this is similar to our first point, in that if you pay for fixtures and fittings separately to the main property, the price will be lower, maybe meaning it drops into the 0% threshold!